neilghosh/neilghosh.github.io/_posts/2023/2023-04-04-it-has-been-a-while.md.md

 So what's going on in this world.
 I actually have no idea, at least its hard to articulate whatever bits and pieces I think whats going on.
 How do I start putting them down?

-One of the ways to start conversation, especially one-on-one is to ask "What's on top of your mind?", not a bad strategy though needless to say the coversation will al
+One of the ways to start conversation, especially one-on-one is to ask "What's on top of your mind?", not a bad strategy though needless to say the coversation will always start with something top of my mind unless the agenda is defined for any meeting.
+Nevertheless, lets go with that strategy.

+I can't really write anything personal, like relationships, financial goals or even career aspiration at this point but at least mention the world

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNzI3NzU0Ml19
+eyJoaXN0b3J5IjpbLTY5NjQ2ODk5XX0=
 -->